GrapesJS/grapesjs/docs/modules/Commands.md

 });
 ```

-As you see the definiton is quite easy, you just add an ID and the callback function.
-The [Editor](api/editor.html) instance is passed as the first argument to the callback so you can access any other module or API method.
+As you see the definition is quite easy, you just add an ID and the callback function.
+The [Editor](/api/editor.html) instance is passed as the first argument to the callback so you can access any other module or API method.

 Now if you want to call that command you should just run this